intelsdi-x/snap-plugin-lib-cpp/examples/README.md

 -->

 ## Snap Plugin C++ Library Examples
 Here you will find example plugins that cover the basics for writing collector, processor and publisher plugins.
+When compiling source code, use static linking.
+This will ensure dependent libraries are built into the binaries and not required to locate libs during runtime.

 ## Build Plugins & Use with Snap